browserengineering/book/book/accessibility.md

 instead of speech, such as with a [braille display][braille-display].
-Making our browser work with such a device is just a matter of replacing `speak_text` with the equivalent APIs calls that connect to a braille display and program its output.^[I havne't checked in detail, but there may be easy-to-use Python libraries for it.
+Making our browser work with such a device is just a matter of replacing `speak_text` with the equivalent APIs calls that connect to a braille display and programming its output.^[I haven't checked in detail, but there may be easy-to-use Python libraries for it.
 If you're interested and have a braille display (or even an emulated one on the computer screen), it would be a fun project to implement this functionality.]